 the world's smartest travel social network

 Cambodia claims to be the only country with a building on its flag.
-That building is, of course, the familiar profile of Angkor Wat, It’s not just a building, though; it’s a vast complex … indeed, the name means ‘temple city’.
-It’s claimed it’s the largest religious structure of any kind in the world.
-But, it’s only part of a huge…Continue
+That building is, of course, the familiar profile of Angkor Wat.
+Claimed to be the largest religious structure of any kind in the world. it is, however, just part of a vast complex - indeed, the name means "temple city".

 There seems to be a waterfall around every corner in Iceland, but on our recent cruise port call we saw only a few of them.
 Even then, it could be argued that we didn’t see the best of them, but we probably saw the best known.
 Even as we sailed into Seydisfjordur, we were flanked on both sides by the steep banks of the fjord - and down…